paaco/c64-startrek/README.md

 You will have a limited crew, including some familiar sounding lead-characters: KIRK, JEAN LUC, KATHERINE, ARCHER, SARU and MICHAEL.
 Each lead-character is depicted by the first letter of his/her name.

-The away team follows the leader while being under attack from sentinel lasers.
+On a planet, the away team follows their leader exactly while trying to avoid sentinel lasers.

 ## Game mechanics

 The game consists of a few +'s on screen representing the sector map.
 The USS Firebird will be there, as will an object in each sector.
 Empty appearing sectors contain raiders that show up when you arrive.

-Depending on the type of raiders the fight will be relatively easy or hard.
+Depending on the type of raider the fight will be relatively easy or hard.

-The ship fight occurs visually between PETSCII ships that shoot sprites at each other.
+The ship fight occurs visually between PETSCII ships that shoot a torpedo sprite at each other.

 The fight takes place in turns (debouncing joystick) with enemies only moving after you move.